Strategic Scaling of Test-Time Compute: A Bandit Learning Approach: Experiments

 \subsection{Main results}

-\paragraph{MATH-500 results.} \cref{fig:acc_cov_grid} presents experimental results on the MATH-500 dataset across two LLMs and two evaluation metrics.
-Across all configurations, all variants of our \cref{alg:methods} consistently outperform the \uniftext baseline.
-Under the accuracy metric, when the average compute budget is 16, our method achieves a 2.50\% absolute improvement (7.37\% relative) on \texttt{Llama-3.2-1B-Instruct}; this corresponds to a $1.82\times$ efficiency gain as shown on the top left plot: \uniftext takes $1.82\times$ compute to achieve the same performance.
-For \texttt{Llama-3.1-8B-Instruct}, we observe a 1.40\% absolute improvement (4.11\% relative), with a $2\times$ efficiency gain (top right plot).
+\textbf{MATH-500 results.} \cref{fig:acc_cov_grid} presents experimental results on the MATH-500 dataset across two LLMs and two evaluation metrics (the accuracy result of \texttt{Llama-3.1-8B-Instruct} on MATH-500 is presented in the first plot of \cref{fig:illustration}).
+Across all configurations, all variants of our \cref{alg:methods} consistently outperform both baselines.
+Under the accuracy metric, when the average compute budget is 16, our method achieves a 2.50\% absolute improvement (7.37\% relative) on \texttt{Llama-3.2-1B-Instruct}; this corresponds to a $1.82\times$ efficiency gain as shown on plot (a): \uniftext takes $1.82\times$ compute to achieve the same performance.
+For \texttt{Llama-3.1-8B-Instruct}, we observe a 1.40\% absolute improvement (4.11\% relative), with a $2\times$ efficiency gain (\cref{fig:illustration}, first plot).
+For the coverage metric, when the average compute budget is 16, our method yields a 10.70\% absolute improvement (17.95\% relative) on \texttt{Llama-3.2-1B-Instruct}, resulting in a $2\times$ efficiency gain (\cref{fig:acc_cov_grid}, plot (b)).\footnote{Under the GT reward oracle, we report only the performance of \textsc{Elimination}, as other variants yield similar results.
+See \cref{app:additional_experiments} for full comparisons.} When the average budget is 8, we observe an 11.10\% absolute gain (15.04\% relative) on \texttt{Llama-3.1-8B-Instruct}, yielding a $3.93\times$ efficiency gain (\cref{fig:acc_cov_grid}, plot (c)).

-For the coverage metric, when the average compute budget is 16, our method yields a 10.70\% absolute improvement (17.95\% relative) on \texttt{Llama-3.2-1B-Instruct}, resulting in a $2\times$ efficiency gain (bottom left plot).\footnote{Under the GT reward oracle, we report only the performance of \textsc{Elimination}, as other variants yield similar results.
-See \cref{app:additional_experiments} for full comparisons.} When the average budget is 8, we observe an 11.10\% absolute gain (15.04\% relative) on \texttt{Llama-3.1-8B-Instruct}, yielding a $3.93\times$ efficiency gain (bottom right plot).
+We further evaluate our method on the frontier model \texttt{Gemini-2.5-Flash-Lite} with reasoning enabled.
+Given its strong base performance, we use smaller average compute budgets of $\{1,2,3,4\}$.
+Because existing PRMs are not reliable at this performance level, we instead use \texttt{Gemini-3.0-Flash} as an LLM-as-a-judge oracle for \texttt{Gemini-2.5-Flash-Lite}.
+Under the accuracy metric, our method improves performance by $3.4\%$ absolute ($3.66\%$ relative), corresponding to a $>2.00\times$ efficiency gain (\cref{fig:illustration}, second plot).
+Under the coverage metric, we obtain a $2.4\%$ absolute improvement ($2.64\%$ relative), again exceeding a $2\times$ efficiency gain (\cref{fig:acc_cov_grid}, plot (d)). \looseness=-1